“I Believe in Father Christmas” Lyrics by U2

 Many innocent civilians died as a result of some 1300 bombings, not to forget attacks on British soldiers.

-There are no surprises then for guessing why U2 called their third album War.
+There are no surprises for guessing why U2 called their third album War and began their journey of political discourse.

 Larry, Adam, Bono, and The Edge all grew up in this era.
 They were children subjected and exposed to it all.
 The Songs of Experience album covers some of this time.